You are not alone.

-You are not alone.
 For atheists, agnostics, and others with different spiritual or religious beliefs beyond the mainstream, “the god thing” in Overeaters Anonymous (OA)* can be hard to navigate.
-Theist, patriarchal, and proselytizing assumptions in OA materials can create serious barriers to recovery.
+Theist solutions and patriarchal language in OA materials and at traditional meetings can create serious barriers to recovery.

 Recovery is about healing the human spirit.
-Your options may vary, but no gods or miracles are required.
+Your options may vary, but no gods or miracles are required!